How to Go Gray from Colored Hair

 COLD TURKEY: BUZZ CUT

-The quickest way to transition to gray cold turkey?
+The fastest way to transition to gray hair?
 Get a buzz cut!

 I have seen some very beautiful buzz cuts on silver-haired women.
 One of my favorites is Theonita’s.
 She buzzed all her hair off to go gray… and after a while, she grew it long again.